dpogorzelski/speedrun/README.md

 ```

 ## Configuration

-Instead of supplying certain flags repeatedly you can persist their behavior in the config file.
-Default config file is located at `~/.speedrun/config.toml` and default settings can be fetched via `speedrun init --print`.
+Default config file is located at `~/.speedrun/config.toml` and default settings can be generated via `speedrun init --print`.

 #### Run Portal as a systemd service
 Find a sample unit [here](init/portal.service)